 Department of Microbiology, Moyne Institute of Preventive Medicine, Trinity College Dublin, the University of Dublin, Dublin 2, Ireland.

 Overview: My research addresses the significant problem of antibiotic resistance in bacteria along with aspects of the infection biology.
 For that, we use a combination of classical microbiology, biochemistry, cell biology, immunology and functional genomic techniques.
 I am particularly interested in developing novel therapeutic approaches (adjuvant therapy; modulation of infected macrophages) to treat multidrug resistant bacteria and their associated infections.

-Target: Mainly Gram-negative and -positive bacteria.
+Specific targets: Mainly Gram-negative and Gram-positive bacteria.

-Keywords: New antibacterial compounds; Efflux pump inhibitors; Macrophage activation; Immunomodulation of infected macrophages.
+Keywords: New antibacterial compounds, efflux pump inhibitors, macrophage activation, immunomodulation of infected macrophages.